Song requests, music through your Twitch chat bot

 «Interface»

-menu in the main menu, then make sure«Lock UI»
+menu in the main menu, and ensure that the«Lock UI»

-- Use your browser's zoom feature (if available) to zoom out, giving the song-player more space. or;
+- Use your browser's zoom feature (if available) to zoom out, giving the song player more space.

-- Drag-and-drop the song-player widget to a wider column on your dashboard. or;
+- Drag and drop the song player widget to a wider column on your dashboard.

 - Use the